dcoates83/Azure-Sky-Ragdolls/_posts/2021-05-01-queen-aiyla.md

 ---
 layout: post
-title: "Litter 2: Queen Aiyla"
+title: "Litter 5: Queen Aayla"
 color: Blue Mitted Mink
-expected: under evaluation; hopefully early to mid June 2021
+expected: October
 thumbnail: /assets/img/uploads/asr-20210314-aiyla-img_8147.jpg
-reserved: All reserved
+reserved: 3  reserved
 ---
-Their kittens will be a mix of Seal and Blue kittens.; mink and non mink.
+Tzar and Aayla's kittens will be a mix of Seal and Blue kittens.

 For white markings there will be bicolor and mitted kittens.

- Some of the kittens will be Mink' having green eyes,  a plusher coat and the more intense blue color of a Mink.
-Non Mink kittens in this litter will have the soft coat of a typical Ragdoll which requires less brushing and bathing.
+ Half of the kittens will be Mink; having green eyes,  a plusher coat, the more intense blue color of a Mink and have color at birth.
+These kittens will require daily brushing due to their plusher coats.

+Half of the kittens will be traditional Ragdolls; with blue eyes, be entirely white at birth and have the soft, less plush coat of a typical Ragdoll. the advantage to these kittens is they require minimal brushing and bathing.

-Aaylia is young yet so her full coat is yet to develop.
-She has an intense gray blue coat.
+Aayla is young yet so her full coat is yet to develop.
+She is a more intense gray (blue) typical of a Mink.
 Her coat has a lustrous silver sheen that is increasing every day, and will do so until she is age 4.

-Aaylia is an Arabic name meaning heavens, highborn or exalted.
+Aayla is an Arabic name meaning heavens, highborn or exalted.
 In Hebrew it means "to climb, rising, ascending".
 In Hawaiian it means high exalted.

-Aiyla is a very quiet and loyal cat.
-Her kittens will be quite adventurous however since she already takes over Nanny Sophia's, our German Shepherd, big dog bed.
-Her kittens will inherit this quiet boldness, and be an excellent with dogs since she holds her own, but is not aggressive in any way.
-She merely looks at Sophia and says "my bed" and there is no argument from Sophia lol.
-She asks for her bed time pets and brushing every evening and usually I wake up to this delightful girl snuggled up to me.
+Aiyla is a very quiet yet confident queen.
+She takes over the dog bed daily from Nanny Sophia, our resident German Shepherd without argument.
+Those with big dogs or having small children would do well having one of her more confident kittens where the kitten needs to be assertive.
+I usually wake up to this delightful girl snuggled up to me.